gamecubate/entity-extras-1/README.md

 # Entity Extras for ImpactJS #

 # Entities
-* EntityPinTrigger: This entity calls the triggeredBy method of one or more targets when it and another entity of a specific collision type overlap at the almost-same position.
+* PinTrigger: This entity calls the triggeredBy method of one or more targets when it and another entity of a specific collision type overlap at the almost-same position.
-* EntityBlocker: This entity stops the movement of all all triggering entities and releases them after a specified duration.
+* Blocker: This entity stops the movement of all all triggering entities and releases them after a specified duration.